Gardens of Holland & Germany – 11 Days

 Day 8: Bonn Botanic Gardens, Rhine Valley World Heritage Garden Route

-This morning visit Bonn Botanic Gardens, known as Botanischer Garden, which was constructed around 1720, and has not changed in structure since.
+This morning visit Bonn Botanic Gardens, known as Botanischer Garden.
+It was constructed around 1720, and has not changed in structure since.
 Enjoy a guided tour of these beautiful gardens.

 This afternoon enjoy a spectacular drive south through the Rhine Valley World Heritage Garden Route.
 The 65km-stretch of the Middle Rhine Valley, with its castles, historic towns and vineyards, graphically illustrates the long history of human involvement with a dramatic and varied natural landscape.
 The river breaks through the Rhenish Slate Mountains, connecting the broad floodplain of the Oberrheingraben with the lowland basin of the Lower Rhine..